Child Victims Act Update

-Last month, the state Legislature approved the Child Victims Act – quite literally a life-changing victory.
-The Act will become effective when Governor Cuomo signs it into law (anticipated date of February 19, 2019).
-The new law will finally provide survivors of sexual abuse the fair chance to reclaim integrity they were previously refused.
+Last year, the state Legislature approved the Child Victims Act – quite literally a life-changing victory.
+Governor Cuomo signed the Act allowing lawsuits to be filed starting on August 14, 2019, and finally provided survivors of sexual abuse the fair chance to reclaim integrity they were previously refused.

-- Extend the time survivors of sexual abuse have to bring criminal and civil charges against their abusers.
+- Extended the time survivors of sexual abuse have to bring criminal and civil charges against their abusers.

-- Revive past claims of abuse that were dismissed.
+- Revived past claims of abuse that were dismissed.

-- Hold sexual offenders answerable for crimes they would have evaded before.
+- Held sexual offenders answerable for crimes they would have evaded before.

-- Render public and private institutions more susceptible to liability.
+- Rendered public and private institutions more susceptible to liability.

 Who Is Protected